KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

 And also we need to set DropEffect to Drop Target and matching EffectAllowed to Drag Source.
 Honestly, there is a bit confusing description in Vaadin doc's when and why we should use Effect Allowed and Drop Effect:confused:.
-Experimental way I determined that ```v-drag-over-target``` class name only added when matchin Effect Allowed and Drop Effect are set on PlayerCard and FieldPosition respectively.
+Experimental way I determined that ```v-drag-over-target``` class name only added when matching Effect Allowed and Drop Effect are set on PlayerCard and FieldPosition respectively.
 That is:

 ```java
 //PlayerCard.class constructor